 SEAMAP Real-time Plots for the year 2009

-Below is the fourth preliminary data summary for the 2009 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from June 22 through June 29 by the NMFS vessel Oregon II, and by the Texas vessels.
+Enclosed is the sixth preliminary data summary for the 2009 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from July 6 through July 12 by the NMFS vessel Oregon II.
 Catch data from the Oregon II were taken with a 40-ft trawl.
-Catch data from the Texas vessels were taken with 20-ft trawls.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.